 Corolla is a popular sedan by Toyota which needs no introduction.
 The word Corolla is actually the ring of petals around the central part of a flower.
 The name was intended to evoke the image of a beautifully styled, eye-catching compact car.

 Corona was a popular sedan by Toyota produced between 1957 and 2001.
 The word Corona is the bright halo of light around the moon at night, or around the sun during an eclipse.

 Carina was produced between 1970 and 2001, it was replaced by Toyota Allion.
 The inspiration for the name Carina came from the constellation Carina.
 Its name is Latin for the hull or keel of a ship.

 - Vitz/ Yaris

 Vitz is a popular hatchback produced by Toyota.
 The name Vitz is the phonetic anglicized spelling of the German word Witz which means “wit”.
-While the name Vitz remains specific for the Japanese domestic versions, in export markets the car is called as Yaris, which stems from a goddess in Greek mythology, who was a symbol of beauty and elegance.
+While the name Vitz remains specific for the Japanese domestic versions, in export markets the car is called as Yaris, which stems from Charis in Greek mythology, who was a symbol of beauty and elegance.
 According to Toyota the Yaris name was given to convey a more European impression.